-These gold chocolate strawberries are the most perfect dessert or edible gift for Valentine's Day.
-They're easier to make than you might think, with just 3 simple ingredients.
+These gold chocolate strawberries make the perfect dessert or edible gift for Valentine's Day.
+They're easier to make than you might think and you'll only need 3 simple ingredients.

 Can you think of a better Valentine's treat than chocolate strawberries?
-I certainly love making (and eating) them whenever February swings around!
+What about *gold* chocolate strawberries?!
+I certainly love making (and eating) them, especially whenever February swings around.

-What I hadn't tried though, until recently, was making gold chocolate covered strawberries.
 I think they look super classy and elegant, and they'd be perfect for all kinds of special occasions, not just the day of love!
+Think baby showers, afternoon teas and birthday parties.
+Divine!

-- White chocolate.
-Any kind of white chocolate will work just fine for this recipe.
-You can use milk/dark chocolate if you really want to but I wouldn't recommend it.
-When you paint over brown chocolate, you'll end up with a bronze colour rather than gold.
+- White chocolate: Any kind of white chocolate will work just fine for this recipe.
+You can use milk/dark chocolate if you really want to but I wouldn't recommend it as it'll give more of a bronze colour rather than gold.
 The white chocolate is also a lot more forgiving so you don't need to be super precise or careful when painting.

-- Edible gold metallic paint.
-I used Rainbow Dust metallic paint in light gold.
-You can also use gold Lustre Dust powder, mixed with some lemon juice or vodka to make a paint.
+- Edible gold metallic paint: I used Rainbow Dust metallic paint in light gold.
+You can also use gold Lustre Dust powder and just mix it with some lemon juice or vodka to get it to a paint-like consistency.
+You can create entirely metallic gold chocolate strawberries or just do a gold drizzle over the top of plain white chocolate strawberries.

-- Small paintbrush.
-Any food paintbrush or clean paintbrush will do, as long as it's small.
+- Small paintbrush: Any food paintbrush or clean paintbrush will do, as long as it's small enough for you to be able to paint the strawberries neatly.

-- Baking paper.
-Or parchment paper.
-This will help prevent the chocolate from sticking to the surface as it sets.
+- Baking paper: This will help prevent the chocolate from sticking to the tray as it sets.

 This is a super easy recipe but here are the step-by-step instructions for any beginners who might be reading this.